Aaron Berechiah of Modena: Books

 His first work was the siddur Ashmoret haBoḳer (1624), containing liturgy compiled for Mei're HaShachar (a Lurianic early morning prayer group he founded), and therefore also published under this name.

 His most well known work, Ma'avar Yabbok ("Crossing the Yabbok", 1626) was written at the request of the Chevra kadisha (burial society) of Mantua.
 In the first chapter, Siftei Tzedek, he compiled liturgy to accompany the work of caring for the dead, prayers to be offered for those who are sick, and rules and instructions for their care.
 He explains the importance of caring for the sick and the dying, and offers detailed confessional liturgy (vidu'i) not only for the end of life, but for the merit and well-being of the soul.
 His detailed kabbalistic teachings are in the following chapters, which are focused on in-depth study rather than the skilled work of the Chevra Kadisha.
 To avert possible criticism for failing to discuss these themes philosophically, he makes use of the statement of Isaac Arama: "Reason must surrender some of its rights to the divine revelations which are superior to it."
 This text was translated into Yiddish by a Jewish woman, Ellus bas Mordecai of Slutsk (Belarus).
+Some editions feature an introduction by Aaron ben Benjamin Porges.